-- (a) general information about the University and its postgraduate portfolio in the relevant subject(s); - (b) the University's regulations and procedures for professional doctorates; - (c) details of the professional doctorate including the taught elements, professional practice (including any placements) and research, and the assessment requirements; - (d) general information about student support and welfare services; - (e) a summary of the facilities that will be made available to the student: - (f) relevant health and safety and other legislative information.
+- general information about the University and its postgraduate portfolio in the relevant subject(s); - the University's regulations and procedures for professional doctorates; - details of the professional doctorate including the taught elements, professional practice (including any placements) and research, and the assessment requirements; - general information about student support and welfare services; - a summary of the facilities that will be made available to the student; - relevant health and safety and other legislative information.

 5.2.
-Face-to-Face Induction
+Face-to-Face induction

 Departments should strongly encourage students to attend university-wide induction events, such as those organised through Proficio.
-In addition, departments should hold a face-to-face student induction no later than the end of the third week of the first term.
+In addition, departments should hold a face-to-face student induction no later than the end of the third week of the first term, ideally this should be held before the Welcome Conference.
 This should cover:

-- (a) the University's and the students' responsibilities as set out in this Code of Practice; - (b) the challenges that will typically face professional doctorate students during the course of their studies and where guidance may be sought in the event of difficulties; - (c) progress and, where appropriate, completion procedures and requirements; - (d) the University's research ethics and codes and those of relevant professional bodies and discipline groups; - (e) issues concerning authorship, plagiarism and intellectual property; - (f) details about opportunities and requirements for skills development; - (g) opportunities for careers advice and preparing for post-graduation; - (h) opportunities for postgraduates to be represented on departmental and school student liaison committees and the Education Committee; - (i) opportunities for interdisciplinary activities; - (j) departmental policies on funding attendance at conferences.
+- the University's and the students' responsibilities as set out in this Code of Practice and the PGR Student Handbook; - the challenges that will typically face professional doctorate students during the course of their studies and where guidance may be sought in the event of difficulties; - progress and, where appropriate, completion procedures and requirements; - the University's research ethics and codes and those of relevant professional bodies and discipline groups; - issues concerning authorship, plagiarism and intellectual property and data protection; - details about opportunities and requirements for skills development; - opportunities for careers advice and preparing for post-graduation; - opportunities for postgraduates to be represented on departmental and school student liaison committees and the Education Committee; - opportunities for interdisciplinary activities; - departmental policies on funding attendance at conferences.

 5.3.
-Distance Learning Students and January or April Starters
+Distance learning students and January or April starters